3846masa/docker-compose.yml/cloud9/README.md

 Your app deploy on port 8080, you can access via nginx.

-If you can access your app, you should edit nginx config in docker-compose.yml.
+If you access your app, you should edit nginx config in docker-compose.yml.